Welcome to

-If your child needs an imaging test (like a CT scan), the good news is that experts agree that if scans are medically necessary the benefits of these screenings outweigh any risks.
+If an imaging test (like a CT scan) is medically necessary, experts agree the benefits of these screenings outweigh any risks.

 The radiation your child receives from a scan or test is very low.
 In fact, it’s comparable to the same levels of background radiation you receive living in the United States.